-Sailing west from Marciana Marina is Punta Nasuto.
+Sailing west from Marciana Marina, you'll find Punta Nasuto.
 Here the seabed is very varied.
-An interesting dive is the one that begins on the east side of the promontory.
-After moving through thick shoals of damselfish hanging constantly in mid-water you will reach the base of the cliff at a depth of 42 meters.
+For an interesting dive, start from the east side of the promontory.
+After moving through thick shoals of damselfish hanging constantly in mid-water, you will reach the base of the cliff at a depth of 42 meters.

-This route continues for about 50 meters towards the open sea along a sandy tract, until reaching a large isolated rock that rises imposingly through the surface of the water by a couple of meters.
-The life surrounding these two underwater cliffs is extraordinary: there are shoals of white breams and shadefish inside the deep clefts, with lobsters and conger-eels appearing from behind rocks, as well as the beautiful Anthias whirling inside the cracks with their pink coats.
+This underwater itinerary continues for about 50 meters towards the open sea along a sandy tract, until reaching a large isolated rock that rises on the surface of the water for a couple of meters.
+The life surrounding these two cliffs is extraordinary: there are shoals of white breams and shadefish inside the deep clefts, with lobsters and conger-eels appearing from behind the rocks, as well as the beautiful Anthias whirling inside the cracks with their pink coats.

 The rocks display a particularly rich coralligenous with bright colourful sponges, bryozoas and the delicate crowns of the Protula tubularia.

-Towards the open sea, the wall descends quickly to over 44 meters where the rocks display a large number of deep and large fractures, the ideal hideout for the many species that prefer a dark environment.
+Towards the open sea, the wall descends quickly to 44 meters where the rocks display a large number of deep and large fractures, the ideal hideout for the species that prefer a dark environment.
 There are many red Apogon imberbis, small slipper lobsters, Galathea and the Stenopus spinosus crayfish with their long antennas.
-Thanks to the alternation of fractures and extraordinarily clear water this underwater landscape is unique.
-For this dive a flashlight is a must.
+The fractures and the extraordinarily clear water make this underwater landscape really unique.
+For this dive a flashlight is required.

 Between Capo Sant’Andrea and Formiche della Zanca, the great Careno Shallow rises up to 14-20 meters from the sea surface.
 The area facing the coast slopes gently to a moderate depth while the area towards the open sea forms a rockslide of various terraces which reach a depth of 40 meters.
-The morphology of the seabed is characterized by a succession of big rocks one on top of the other, forming hide-outs, caves and narrow tunnels that create the perfect housing for many reef fish such as wrasse, groupers and blennies.
+The morphology of the seabed is characterized by a series of big rocks, one on the other, forming hide-outs, caves and narrow tunnels that create the perfect housing for many reef fish such as wrasse, groupers and blennies.

-To the west of Marciana Marina, between Capo Sant’Andrea and Punta della Zanca, is Formiche della Zanca, one of the finest dive sites on the northern coast of the Island of Elba.
-The so called Formiche, is constituted by a group of emerging rocks, the underwater part of which is an amazingly scenic seabed with various routes for the diver.
+To the west of Marciana Marina, between Capo Sant’Andrea and Punta della Zanca, is Formiche della Zanca, one of the finest dive sites on the northern coast of Elba Island.
+The so called Formiche, is constituted by a group of emerging rocks and its underwater part is an amazingly scenic seabed with various routes for the divers.